FartyPants/no_dependency_Image_captioning/README.md

 Features

+- saves/reads txt files where the images are
-- extracts sd prompt from png files if it exist
+- extracts stable diffusion prompt from png files if it exist (like Forge or Automatic1111 ads to generated png)
 - search/replace
 - and few other things